Table of Contents

 11. Increment contemporaryBlockheight.

-12. Set targetDocument to the result of calling the Traverse Blockchain History algorithm passing in contemporaryDIDDocument, contemporaryBlockheight, currentVersionId, targetVersionId, targetBlockheight, updateHashHistory, and sidecarData.
+12. Set targetDocument to the result of calling the Traverse Blockchain History algorithm passing in contemporaryDIDDocument, contemporaryBlockheight, currentVersionId, targetVersionId, targetTime, updateHashHistory, signalsMetadata, and network.

 13. Return targetDocument.

-This algorithm takes finds the next Bitcoin block containing Beacon Signals from one or more of the beacons and retuns all Beacon Signals within that block.
+This algorithm takes finds the next Bitcoin block containing Beacon Signals from one or more of the beacons and returns all Beacon Signals within that block.

 This algorithm takes in the following inputs:

-• contemporaryBlockhieght: The height of the block this function is looking for Beacon Signals in.
+• contemporaryBlockheight: The height of the block this function is looking for Beacon Signals in.
 An integer greater or equal to 0.

 • beacons: An array of Beacon services in the contemporary DID document.
 Each Beacon is a structure with the following properties: